School Governors

 I became a parent governor in September 2023 as I wanted to have a greater understanding of how the school operates and to support the school in continuing to provide the best education and opportunities to all it's pupils.

-Lynn Walker - Co-opted Govenor
+Lynn Walker - Co-opted Governor

 I was a primary school teacher for over 25 years, teaching 3-11 year olds.
 Until recently I was Programme Manager for the school-centred initial teacher training based at Chase Lane Primary School, training teachers for local primary schools.
 By becoming a governor I hope to apply my experiences to the advantage of Mayflower Primary School.